Tax season always brings up questions about one popular savings vehicle: the Registered Retirement Savings Plan (RRSP).

 Using your RRSP contributions to maximize your tax refund

 If you’re curious about how much of an income tax refund you can get based on your RRSP contributions, you can typically find out when you file your taxes.
-With TurboTax there’s a calculator directly in the program that you can use before your file to determine exactly how much you need to contribute to your RRSP in order to maximize your income tax refund!
+Most online tax software programs have a calculator that will let you test how extra RRSP contributions can impact your return.

 When should you claim your RRSP contributions?

 For example, you might be 27 years old earning $45,000 per year.
-You’ve diligently contributed $250 per month to your RRSP throughout 2016 for a total of $3,000 in contributions for the year.
-You recently changed jobs and received a significant raise, which means you will be earning $52,000 plus a bonus in 2017.
-Your income could be as high as $65,000.
+You’ve diligently contributed $250 per month to your RRSP throughout 2019 for a total of $3,000 in contributions for the year.
+You recently changed jobs and received a significant raise, which means you will be earning $52,000 plus a bonus in 2020.
+Your income could be as high as $65,000!
 This will push you into a higher income tax bracket next year.
 To optimize your finances, you choose to

 Start saving now